nilsmehlhorn/blog/posts/indicating-loading-the-right-way-in-angular/index.md

   Creating, please wait <loading-indicator></loading-indicator>
 </div>
 ```

+> The operators `indicate` and `prepare` are now available in the [ngx-operators](https://github.com/nilsmehlhorn/ngx-operators) library - a collection of battle-tested RxJS operators for Angular.

+> You might also want to read my post on [handling observables with structural directives](https://nils-mehlhorn.de/posts/angular-file-download-progress).
+There we'll develop a template-based approach that is even better than NgIf with AsyncPipe.
+It supports falsy values, allows you to pass different templates for error and loading states and it lets you access errors inside the error template.

 I've put the snippets together into a complete example on StackBlitz - click 'Run Project' to see the indicators in
 action.